 Animals in Cyprus

-It has been pointed out to us that goats and sheep are not wildlife.
+It has been pointed out to us that goats and sheep are not wildlife, They are indeed domesticated.
 (Thanks for the message Andreas) Therefore this page has been born.
-Here you can see the noble goat, cat, dog, mouse, moth and sheep with distinction.
+Here you can see the noble goat, cat, dog, mouse, moth, dragonfly and sheep with distinction.
 If you have any contribution to make we will be pleased to receive it.
-Below you will find our links:
+We would like to hear from anyone who has befriended a local animal whether domesticated or wild but not if you have caged or tethered it.
+Below you will find our links and stories:

 (and the wildlife page)

-1) Obtain import permit form from the veterinary department of the town you are staying in.
+1) Obtain an import permit form from the veterinary department of the town you are staying in.

 2) Somebody from the veterinary department will come and inspect the premises where your cat or dog will live.